Optimizing Crowd-Aware Multi-Agent Path Finding through Local Communication with Graph Neural Networks: OUR APPROACH

-As detailed in section \ref{sec:demonstration}, our training approach involves exposing the agents to random demonstrations provided by the expert ODrM* centralized planner.
-Additionally, we investigate the efficacy of a second curriculum method, which progressively increases the complexity of the state space during training, forcing agents to tackle more challenging tasks.

-The agents are first trained in small and sparse environments.
-The curriculum increases if the agent's performance (measured by total rewards earned) stops increasing after $n$ consecutive episodes or some training episodes ($50k$ in our case).
-Since the environment size and density are randomly sampled from a range after each training episode, we increase these ranges at each curriculum level.
+We adopt a curriculum training strategy by gradually exposing the agents to increasingly complex settings over time.
+Initially, the agents are trained in small and sparse environments.
+If the agent's performance, measured by total rewards earned, does not show improvement after $n$ consecutive episodes or after a set number of training episodes ($50k$ in our case), we escalate the complexity of the environment.
+Since the environment size and density are randomly sampled from a range after each training episode, we expand these ranges at each curriculum level.

-where $\sigma$ denotes the current curriculum level, $d_l, d_h$, and $s_l, s_h$ are the ranges of obstacle density and world size to sample from.
+Here, $\sigma$ denotes the current curriculum level, and $d_l$, $d_h$, $s_l$, and $s_h$ represent the ranges of obstacle density and world size to sample from.

-In our approach, we also incorporate a boosting technique.
-When agents exhibit poor performance in certain environments, we address this by re-sampling those specific environments and subsequently retraining the agents.
-This strategy aims to improve the agents' proficiency in challenging scenarios by providing them with additional exposure and training opportunities in such environments.
+Additionally, our approach incorporates a boosting technique.
+When agents exhibit poor performance in specific environments, we address this by re-sampling those environments and subsequently retraining the agents.
+This strategy aims to enhance the agents' proficiency in challenging scenarios by providing them with additional exposure and training opportunities in such environments.